 Scientists can investigate ocean life using many different methods.
 Sonar, trawls, CTD sensors, and video cameras are just a few options, along with time spent on ships or planes.
 These methods provide valuable information, but can be cost prohibitive.
-Scientists at the Northwest Fisheries Science Center are developing a new, low-cost method of researching marine life: the integrated Wave Glider-echosounder.
+NWFSC scientists are developing a new, low-cost, and "green" method of researching marine life: the integrated Wave Glider-echosounder.

-NWFSC's Larry Hufnagle and Dezhang Chu, in collaboration with Charles Greene from Cornell University, Liquid Robotics, Inc., and BioSonics, Inc., have integrated a Wave Glider (an unmanned marine robot) with acoustic technology to develop a new way to survey fish populations.
+Larry Hufnagle and Dezhang Chu, working in collaboration with Charles Greene from Cornell University, Liquid Robotics, Inc., and BioSonics, Inc., developed this tool by combining a Wave Glider (an unmanned marine robot) with an existing acoustic technology.

 A Wave Glider is an unmanned submersible propelled by waves and powered by solar panels.
 The Wave Glider is designed to glide through the ocean by itself for an extended period of time.
 Wave Gliders are controlled remotely using a computer, or even a smart phone.